-It’s not just cars that are safer nowadays, but grown-ups too.
-Imagine telling your nine year-old, “Son, we’re sending you off to a farm for two weeks to drive tractors for some family our cleaning lady knows.”
+(first posted in 2007) It’s not just cars that are safer nowadays, but grown-ups too.
+Imagine telling your eight year-old: “Son, we’re sending you off to a farm for two weeks to drive tractors for some family our cleaning lady knows.”
 That’s what my parents did, and I barely survived to tell the tale.
 Regrets?
 Hell no; it was the best time I ever had as a kid.

-For five summers in a row, I was literally “farmed-out” to a Mennonite family where all the girls were born before the boys.
+For five summers in a row, I was literally “farmed-out” to a Mennonite family where all the girls were born before the boys, who were still too young to drive a tractor.
 Unlike their more extreme techno-shunning Amish relations, these conservative Mennonites used tractors and such.
-But my deeply religious host– a preacher no less– was a taciturn man who mostly reserved his limited verbal output to prayer and spontaneous mini-sermons, right in the middle of the field even, when the spirit struck.
+But my deeply religious host– a part-time preacher no less– was a taciturn man who mostly reserved his limited verbal output to prayer and spontaneous mini-sermons, right in the middle of the field even, whenever the spirit struck.

 Just aiming the the tractor was easy enough.
-But what the bewildering array of levers and pedals all did was beyond me (I knew in principle, but just not the specifics).
-When it came time for forward movement, minimal as it was, to come to an end, I had no idea of what to do.
+But what the bewildering array of levers and pedals all did was beyond me (I vaguely knew in principle, but not the specifics).
+When it came time for forward movement—minimal as it was—to come to an end, I had no idea of what to do.
 Somehow, the lesson arrived as intended.
+Trial and error?

-The following summer, when I was ten, I was promoted to full-time tractor driver as soon as I arrived.
+The following summer, when I was nine, I was promoted to full-time tractor driver as soon as I arrived.
 “Take the (Farmall) H, hook up the rake and run the cut field out past the oats.”
-Once I figured out what (and where) the rake was (hooked up to the H above), where the field lay and what pattern I was supposed to make around it, I was in tractor-driving hog heaven.
+Once I figured out what (and where) the rake was, where the field lay and what pattern I was supposed to make around it, I was in tractor-driving hog heaven.

 The controls of these old Farmalls were totally mechanical and very rude.
 To extract any response from the stiff pedals, I had to slide forward, practically off the seat and simultaneously suspend and leverage myself from the steering wheel.
 And hanging on to that jerking, hot tiller while bouncing through a bumpy field all day brought visceral meaning to the phrase “steering feedback”.

 I was drafted each summer during haying time.
-The preacher’s young sons weren’t yet old enough to drive, so I earned my three meals a day.
+The preacher’s young sons (Steve and John) weren’t yet old enough to drive, so I earned my three meals a day.
 Unlike them, I wore t-shirts sitting on the tractor all day long under the blazing Iowa sun.
-The melanoma I had removed a few years back from my forearm brought it home as to why they wore long sleeve shirts and straw hats.
+The melanoma I had removed a few years back from my forearm brought it home as to why the men wore long sleeve shirts and straw hats.

 There was quite a fleet of elderly tractors at my disposal.
-The “sports car” was a Ford 8N (just like Ed Stembridge’s), a low slung utility tractor that usually sported a blade on the back for clearing out the dairy barn.
+The “sports car” was a Ford 8N, a low slung utility tractor that usually sported a blade on the back for clearing out the dairy barn.
 It was by far the fastest of the bunch, with a top speed of almost 20 mph.

 Seemed more like 55, to this ten year old, especially compared to the John Deere.
 That fast top gear was meant strictly for the road, but nobody told me that.
-Bucking across a rough field in top was proto-ATVing.
+Bouncing across a rough field in top gear was proto-ATVing.

 The Model B John Deere was from the thirties, and its two cylinder 149 cubic inch engine made some 18 hp, on a good day.
 It sported two 2-speed transmissions, yielding, yes; four speeds.
 Figuring out how to end up with the right gear was another matter, But it didn’t seem to matter too much; it was always slow.
 Top speed was a brisk walk; made a great tractor for cultivating, but terrible for hauling a wagon to some distant neighbors.
+You could look down and count the pieces of gravel at top speed.
 That exposed flywheel spinning inches away from your shoe laces was how one started these old Johnny Poppers, and was treated with respect once under way.

 The two main field tractors were early fifties Farmalls, an H and the vaunted Super M-TA, the biggest Farmall International made in 1954.
-It actually had power steering.
+It actually had power steering; what decadence!
 But I was most often relegated to the H, to help me build up my city-boy arms.

 There was one more, but it only came out once or twice from its hiding place deep in bowels of the machine shed: a John Deere Model D from the twenties, with steel wheels.

 A drag?
 Yes, in the archaic meaning of the word (a heavy sledge for hauling loads).
-To pick up all the hay bales spewed randomly all over the field by the baler, a large wooden drag was employed.
-It was a flat platform made of sturdy local oak, somewhat resembling a barn door, and was pulled along on the ground with a chain behind the tractor.
-Not very efficient, but the fields were very close by.
+To pick up all the hay bales spewed randomly all over the field by the baler, a large wooden drag (or sled, skid or stone boat) was employed.
+It was a big flat platform made of sturdy local oak, somewhat resembling a barn door, and was pulled along on the ground with a chain behind the tractor.
+Not very efficient, but the fields were very close by, and it slid over the hay stubble pretty easily; not so much on the gravel road.
 If you popped the clutch too quick, the men trying to stay upright on the moving drag were not amused.

 The lessons learned were often in precarious circumstances, but indelible.
 Inching a three ton tractor to hitch up a wagon between the posts in the bowels of a barn, I learned to play the clutch friction point like a Stradivarius.
 I didn’t want to add a knocked-down barn to my list of accidents.

 The tractors had twin brake pedals, which seemed an unnecessary annoyance.
 One day, pulling a load, I dropped the right drive wheel into a muddy rut.
 Watching that tire spin I had an inspiration: I pushed the right brake pedal, and the power transferred to the left wheel.
-Once again, divine intervention revealed traction control to me.
+Divine intervention revealed traction control to me.

 The big red Super M-TA was the Caddy of the fleet and the apple of my eye.
 The words “Torque Amplifier” had an almost mythic spell on me, and often appeared in my dreams but without a proper explanation of how it worked.
 With its power steering, driving the M was downright decadent compared to that miserable H. Its big four cylinder engine had 264 cubic inches, and it gave a delightful growl from the exhaust stack.
 Sitting up there in control of that big machine made me feel like a king.
 When told it made all of 47 horsepower, I was incredulous.
 That thing could pull a barn.
 But a day spent on Mr. Y’s father’s Amish farm behind a team of two draft horses pulling a giant hay wagon gave me a new perspective on that terminology.